 The first phase focused on rapidly reducing the glycaemic load driving hyperinsulinaemia and hyperglycaemia, whilst initiating the deprescribing of medications that posed a safety risk once blood glucose began to fall.

-Dietary intervention — therapeutic carbohydrate restriction: The principal intervention was a therapeutic carbohydrate-restricted diet, initially set at <80 g total carbohydrate per day, distributed across two to three meals.
-This threshold was chosen based on the evidence that carbohydrate intake below 130 g/day produces clinically significant HbA1c reductions in T2D, with more aggressive restriction (<50-80 g/day) producing larger and more rapid improvements in glycaemic control and enabling medication reduction (Goldenberg et al., 2021; Durrer Schutz et al., 2021).
-Protein was increased to 1.4-1.6 g/kg body weight (approximately 110-125 g daily for Robert's 80 kg lean mass estimate), distributed evenly across meals to support satiety, preserve lean mass, and provide gluconeogenic substrate that would not produce postprandial hyperglycaemia.
-Healthy fats — extra-virgin olive oil, avocados, nuts, seeds, oily fish — were encouraged ad libitum to provide energy substrate, support fat-soluble vitamin absorption, and enhance meal satisfaction.
+Dietary intervention — therapeutic carbohydrate restriction: The principal intervention was a carbohydrate-restricted diet, initially <80 g total carbohydrate per day across two to three meals.
+Carbohydrate intake below 130 g/day produces clinically significant HbA1c reductions in T2D, with more aggressive restriction (<50–80 g/day) giving larger, faster improvements and enabling medication reduction (Goldenberg et al., 2021; Durrer Schutz et al., 2021).
+Protein was raised to 1.4–1.6 g/kg (~110–125 g/day), spread across meals to support satiety and lean mass, and healthy fats (olive oil, avocado, nuts, seeds, oily fish) were eaten to appetite.

 Postprandial walking: Robert was instructed to walk for 10 minutes immediately after each meal — breakfast, lunch, and dinner.
-Postprandial walking attenuates post-meal glucose excursions by 12-22% through contraction-mediated GLUT4 translocation — an insulin-independent pathway that bypasses the signalling defect at the root of T2D (Reynolds et al., 2016; DiPietro et al., 2013).
-This intervention requires no equipment, no gym membership, and no dedicated time beyond ten minutes, making it one of the most practical and underutilised tools in diabetes care.
+Short post-meal walks use contraction-mediated GLUT4 translocation — an insulin-independent pathway that bypasses the signalling defect at the root of T2D — and trials suggest they can reduce post-meal glucose excursions by roughly 10–20% across different meal types (Reynolds et al., 2016; DiPietro et al., 2013).
+This requires no equipment, no gym membership, and no dedicated time beyond ten minutes, making it a practical, low-barrier addition to dietary change.
 Robert's initial step count target was 5,000 steps daily, achievable through three postprandial walks (approximately 1,500-2,000 steps each) plus incidental movement.

 Supplementation initiated: